-The University of Oregon School of Law is awarding Stoll Berne attorney Nadia Dahab with its 2018 Oregon Law Outstanding Young Alumni Award.
-The award honors those graduates who have made significant contributions to their community, the University of Oregon School of Law, or the legal professions through their legal career.
+The University of Oregon School of Law awarded Stoll Berne attorney Nadia Dahab with its 2018 Oregon Law Outstanding Young Alumni Award.
+The award honors graduates who have made significant contributions to their community, the University of Oregon School of Law, or the legal professions through their legal career.
 The award is granted to individuals within their first 10 years following graduation.

 Nadia is currently serving as Immediate Past President of the Federal Bar Association’s Oregon Chapter and sits on a variety of committees for the Campaign for Equal Justice, Oregon Trial Lawyers Association, and Oregon Women Lawyers.
 She has coached for the Classroom Law Project’s “We the People” mock trial competitions since 2012 and is a board member of the Arab American Cultural Center of Oregon.